flexdash/node-red-flexdash/README.md

 FlexDash making it easy to send data to be displayed in the dashboard, and to receive user input messages from the dashboard.

-Under the hood the nodes here use [Socket.IO](http://socket.io/) and in FlexDash the socket.io connection should be configured.
+Under the hood the nodes here use [Socket.IO](http://socket.io/) and the dashboard(s) can use Node-RED's web server (i.e. the same port) or a different port.

+Please refer to the
+[FlexDash Documentation](https://flexdash.github.io) for a quick-start guide, tutorials, and more...

 ## Installation